ncmreynolds/retroTerm/documentation/readme.md

 ```c++
 uint8_t readKeypress()
 ```
-Returns the ASCII code of the keypress, plus assorted other keys mapped into 0-31.
+Returns the ASCII code of the next keypress, plus assorted other keys mapped into 0-31.
 There is currently no unicode/UTF-8 support for input from the keyboard.

+The input buffer is limited, so if doing your own keyboard processing your code should check for this regularly.

 **[Back to top](#table-of-contents)**